 Quality Records: Canada’s Unsung Powerhouse of Sound

-For every household name (Ronnie Hawkins, Dick Damron, The Allan Sisters) there’s a near-mythical obscurity: Meddy’s People, Clint Ryan, Just Us, or King Beezz — bands who lit up high school gyms, coffeehouses, and AM dials, only to vanish before the spotlight found them.
+Quality’s subsidiary labels—Birchmount, Celebration, Broadland, Reo, and others—served as vital pipelines for regional and emerging talent.
+For every established name such as Ronnie Hawkins, Dick Damron, or The Allan Sisters, there are dozens of near-mythical obscurities: Meddy’s People, Clint Ryan, Just Us, King Beezz—artists who lit up high school gyms, coffeehouses, and AM radio before fading into collector lore.

 -Robert Williston